Deborah Coblentz, LMFT

 Deborah utilizes cognitive-behavioral therapy, to provide goal directed, structured psychotherapy sessions, designed to provide quick symptom relief from anxiety, depression and compulsive behaviors.
 With over thirty years of collective experience as a teacher, coach, psychotherapist, competitor and healthcare provider, she is able to readily assess habitual patterns of thinking to be explored, modified and enhanced, allowing clients to lead happier, more fulfilling lives.
 Deborah provides a warm and supportive therapeutic environment, whereby clients are able to blossom, as they develop their newfound skill.

-In her free time, Deborah most enjoys spending time with her family, friends and three black Labradors.
+In her free time, Deborah most enjoys spending time with her family, friends.
+She also enjoys traveling adventures with her dog, Solovino, who was rescued as a street dog, from Mexico.
 Additionally, Deborah keeps her own passion alive, with her continued commitment, to competitive dance.
 As a result, her dedication to this sport, has provided endless opportunities to train, compete, perform and travel internationally.
 Deborah utilizes the art form of dance, as an instrument of communication and universal language, to fuel her interest in cross-cultural competency.
 She believes that if you gain and understanding of the music that represents a particular culture, the closer you remain, to the heart of its people.

 Concerns: